Ultimate One Week Italy Itinerary for First Timers

 - Scalina Spagna: The beautiful staircase known as the Spanish Steps gets busy in the evening as a popular hang-out spot.

-- Trevi Fountain: This is Rome’s largest and most-famous fountain.
+- Trevi Fountain: This is Rome’s largest and most famous fountain.
 Stand with your back to the fountain and toss a coin in to guarantee a return trip to Rome (if you believe the legend).

-- Pantheon: This famous Roman-temple-turned-church is €5 to enter.
+- Pantheon: This famous Roman-temple-turned-church is €5 to enter, plus an additional €2 if you purchase in advance online from the official site.

 - Largo di Torre Argentina: This is where Roman senators assassinated Emperor Julius Caesar by stabbing him 23 times (dramatic much?) to death in 44 BC.
+You used to only be able to look down on it from above, but now you can enter.
+Tickets cost €7 in person, or €8 if you book online at the official site.

 Day Two

 - Colosseum: Perhaps the most famous landmark in Rome!
-Tickets are €16 and include this plus the next two sites, plus €2 if purchased Tickets are €16 for this plus the next two sites, plus €2 if purchased online from the official site.
+Tickets are €18 and include this plus the next two sites.
+You can purchase in advance online from the official site.
 This price quote is the highest price, but those 25 years and younger get discounts!

 - Roman Forum: This once-bustling site is now ruins of numerous important government buildings during the ancient Roman Empire.
 Walking around, it’s amazing seeing how huge the ruins are, and wondering how it must have been back then – almost 2000 years ago!